 There are three main responsibilities associated with this position.

-- Wound Care Clinic Staffing - 65%.
-Provides direct care to patients in the Wound Care Clinic .
+(1) Wound Care Clinic Staffing - 65%.
+Provides direct care to patients in the Wound Care Clinic.
 Assists provider, nursing staff, and other clinical resource staff with complex wound management.
 The candidate provides clinical assistance by taking vital signs, preparing specimens, dressing wounds, or scribing.
-Assists the provider with wound debridement and supports patients where needed.
+Assists the provider with wound debridement, procedures, and supports patients where needed.
 Contributes to the development and implementation of nursing protocols to improve patient care.

 The candidate provides a high quality and safe standard for patient care.
 This role will require continuous and efficient communication to physicians, other HBOT staff, and Wound Clinic staff.
 Collaborates with other health team members and associated resource persons to provide continuity of care.
 Candidate will participate in department meetings including Everyday Lean Idea huddles.
 The candidate will attend and participate in conferences and continuing education/staff development programs to maintain knowledge of current literature and practices.

-- Attends, or provides verification of attendance to, an Introductory Hyperbaric Training Course as approved by the National Board of Diving and Hyperbaric Medical Technology (NBDHMT) post hire.
-Achieve certification as a Certified Hyperbaric Technician (CHT) within 2 years of hire.
+Attends, or provides verification of attendance to, an Introductory Hyperbaric Training Course as approved by the National Board of Diving and Hyperbaric Medical Technology (NBDHMT) post hire.
+Achieves certification as a Certified Hyperbaric Technician (CHT) within 1 year of hire.
 Maintains current competencies and mandatory training.
 Attends mandatory clinic and hospital training programs.
 Actively participates in clinic and staff meetings.